 The path, frosted.
 Water running under the ice.
 The narrow road then becomes an iced over stream, yet strong enough to walk on.
 Cracking.

 On grass edges, water pushes through the frosted soil in frozen fingers.
 Melts during the day.
 Repeat.

 Last winter’s snow (?) hides from the sun in shadowed places until renewed.

 “It’s beautiful how the hills layer into the distance”.

 Blue Lake, brown in this Ektachrome film colour balance.

-Back to the ridge, heading to the car, parked overnight near Seaman’s Hut.
+Back to the ridge, heading to the car, safe to leave parked overnight near Seaman’s Hut.

-Driving home (Ovens Valley?) where they are still droving with horses, along the road edges is the best grass.
+Driving home (via Ovens Valley?) where they are still droving cattle with horses, along the road edges is the best grass.
+The long paddock.